How to Create Planner Stickers with Your Cricut. Learn how to create stickers for your planner with the Cricut Explore.

 Create Event Stickers with Cricut Design Space

 To create the outlined box shape, you will need to combine two square boxes together, one with color and one that is white.
 Insert a square shape.
 Unlock the size and change the dimensions to 1.5″ wide x 0.375″ tall.
 Lock the size.

 Insert another square shape.
 Change the size to 1″ wide x 0.3″ tall.
 Change the color to white.

 Place the white rectangle on top of the colored rectangle.
 Position so that a larger amount of the color will be shown on the left side.
 Select both images and attach them.

-To create a sideways flag with an embellishment, start by adding the flag shape from above and delete one layer.
+To create a sideways flag with a checkbox, start by adding the flag shape from above and delete one layer.
 Edit the size to 0.4375″ wide x 1.5″ tall.
 Rotate the flag on its side.

 Position the heart on the left side of the flag.
 Change the color of the heart to white.
 Attach the flag and the heart together.
 Add as many copies as you want.
 You can click on the Cricut Design Space™ file below to recreate and customize this project for yourself.